 Parameter Description

 Hostname or IP Address Location to send the configuration file.

 Protocol Protocol by which to send the file.

 Port Port number.

-User ID Entry must match the User ID for the selected server (FTP/SCP/TFTP)
+User ID Entry must match the User ID for the selected server (FTP/SCP (for secure EGW backup)/TFTP)

 Password Password for the user.

 Path Path to the directory and the filename to which you want to save the configuration file, for example "/home/user/backup/test.bak